themanaworld/tmwa-server-data/world/map/npc/magic/README.md

 # To-do
-- [ ] finish the missing spells and push them so they can be tested
+- [X] finish the missing spells and push them so they can be tested
+- [ ] Deal with the removal of the following spells from magic to NPCs or Commands
+ - Ched
+  - [ ] merge-concentration-potions
+ - [ ] Auldsbel
+  - [ ] make-short-tanktop
+  - [ ] make-tanktop
+  - [ ] make-shirt
+  - [ ] make-concentration-potion
+ - Wyara
+  - [ ] sense-spouse

 ---
 ---